apache/mnemonic/site/develop/bylaws.md

   efforts to work on this project.
 Please be respectful of everyone and their views.

-Metron is typical of Apache projects in that it operates under a set of principles, known collectively as the "Apache Way".
+mnemonic is typical of Apache projects in that it operates under a set of principles, known collectively as the "Apache Way".
 If you are new to Apache development, please refer to the [Incubator project](http://incubator.apache.org/) for more